SirSalamandra/better-su/README.md

 5. Load the extension in Chrome:
     - Open Chrome and go to `chrome://extensions/`
     - Enable "Developer mode" in the top right corner.
-    - Click "Load unpacked" and select the `dist` folder from this project.
+    - Click "Load unpacked" and select the `public` folder from this project.

 ## Usage